-In accordance with Medivir's financial policy, the Group has not made use of currency hedging in 2021.
-Income and expenses have consequently been affected by fluctuations in foreign currency exchange rates.
-The company's operating profit/loss was affected during the financial year by a net of SEK 1,058 thousand (-241) in exchange rate profits/losses and the exchange rate items component of net financial items totals SEK 0 thousand (0).
+In accordance with Medivir's financial policy, the Group has made use of currency hedging in 2022 for a substantial part of the total EUR payments.
+For remaining currencies currency hedging have not been used which means that cost and revenue have been affected by fluctuations in foreign currency exchange rates.
+The company's operating profit/loss was affected during the financial year by a net of SEK 21 thousand (1,058) in exchange rate profits/ losses and the exchange rate items component of net financial items totals SEK 0 thousand (0).

 All trading in foreign currency was conducted at the best rate of exchange attainable at the point of exchange.
-Many of Medivir's contracts involve payments in GBP, EUR and USD, and accounts payable and accounts receivable consequently have currency exposure.
+Many of Medivir's contracts involve payments in EUR, CHF, USD and GBP, and accounts payable and accounts receivable consequently have currency exposure.